SpongePowered/SpongeDocs/source/about/tos.rst

 Terms
 ~~~~~

-- “We”, “Us”, “Our” “SpongePowered”, “Sponge”, “the Organization”, are phrases to refer to the SpongePowered Organization.
+- “We”, “Us”, “Our”, “SpongePowered”, “Sponge”, “the Organization”, are phrases to refer to the SpongePowered Organization.
 - “The Website”, “Services”, “Ore”, “the Forums”, all direct to all web services rendered by SpongePowered
 - “You”, “the User”, refers to the person or entity agreeing to
 - “Content”, Material submitted to the site including, but not limited to: Forum Posts, Code, Images, Software, Videos, Music